 How do I check the status of my online application?
 Applicants should refer to the Graduate Admissions Office’s FAQ to check the status of their applications.

 When do you admit students to the HCI program?
-We admit students to the HCI program only in the fall semester.
+We admit students to the HCI program only for the fall semester.

-I have been offered admission for the fall semester however, I want to wait until next year to start.
+I have been offered admission for this fall, but want to wait until next year to start.
 Is this possible?
 Admitted applicants can defer their admission for up to one year.
 Such cases are handled on a case-by-case basis.
 Please email the Graduate Program Coordinator with your request.

 What admissions tests are required for MS HCI program?
-The GRE general tests but not a subject test.
+The GRE general tests must be taken; no other tests are acceptable.
+You need not take a subject test.

 What school code should I use for submitting my test results?
 Use the general GT code, 5248.